History >

 History

-This website provides more information about where these people originated in Europe and why they decided to migrate to Russia.
-After little more than 100 years in Russia, some would decide to move again, this time to the America.
-After briefly settling in the midwest, many were lured by promising stories about the Pacific Northwest.
-At first, a small number chose to make Portland, Oregon their new home.
-A close knit community was established by early pioneers from 1881-1892.
+This website provides more information about where these people originated in Europe and why they migrated to Russia.
+After over 100 years in Russia, some would decide to move again, this time to America.
+After settling in the Midwest briefly, many were lured by promising stories about the Pacific Northwest.
+A small number chose to make Portland, Oregon their new home.
+A close-knit community was established by early pioneers from 1881-1892.
 This community would experience considerable growth in the subsequent decades as emigration from Russia continued until World War I and the Russian Revolution closed the door.
-The impacts of two world wars, the subsequent cold war, changing demographics, government policy decisions, and assimilation would ultimately dissolve this enclave, leaving few recognizable reminders.
+The impacts of two world wars, the subsequent Cold War, changing demographics, government policy decisions, and assimilation would ultimately dissolve this enclave, leaving few recognizable reminders.
 Although most Portlanders know little about this ethnic group, the Volga Germans have become a successful and integral part of the community. |

-Last updated January 15, 2023
+Last updated October 21, 2023